Para[ismy]normal

 ⚠️ Practical Use & Pitfalls

-• Correlate REM Pod alerts with readings from other ghost-hunting tools like EMF meters and temperature deviation tools.
+- Correlate REM Pod alerts with readings from other ghost hunting equipment like EMF meters and temperature deviation tools.

-While REM Pods are widely used by ghost hunters as a tool for detecting and potentially communicating with spirits, their sensitivity to various environmental factors and lack of rigorous scientific validation mean that their effectiveness in paranormal investigations remains a subject of debate.
+While REM Pods are widely used by ghost hunters as tools for detecting and potentially communicating with spirits, their sensitivity to various environmental factors and lack of rigorous scientific validation mean that their effectiveness in paranormal investigations remains a subject of debate.

 PIMN Protocol